jmehic/LimePOS/README.md

 ----------

 1. Architecture diagram and external libraries/programs
-  * JavaScript and jQuery
+  * high-level architecture diagram showing client and server layout
-  * NodeJS
-  * MongoDB
-  * HTML/CSS
+  * use of modern web technologies including NodeJS, MongoDB, JavaScript, jQuery, and HTML/CSS
 2. Framework demo
-  * basic working frontend site
+  * basic foundation of client site
-  * basic working server serving requests
+  * basic foundational Node server processing requests
-  * basic communication between site and server
-3. Working backend server
+3. Working database with connection to server
-  * robust server with minimal downtime
-  * high concurrency
+  * MongoDB set up to track users, inventory and transactions
-4. Working frontend client interface
+4. Frontend client interface to access server
-  * clean, easy to use interface so clients can access service
+  * clean, easy to use interface so clients can use the service
 5. Client/server communication
   * robust communication between client and server
   * minimal service interruptions